The Weakly-Nonlinear Admittance at Open Ends of Two- and Three-Dimensional Acoustic Waveguides: Results

 \subsection{The generalised nonlinear end-correction coefficient}

 Since the analysis here involves not only linear but also weakly-nonlinear effects, we may investigate the effect of changing the amplitude on the position of the end correction using the results of section~\ref{sec:nonlin-end-theory}.
-Two examples are provided here: a low-frequency example in three dimensions and an intermediate-frequency example in two dimensions.
+Two examples are provided here: a low-frequency example in 3D and an intermediate-frequency example in 2D.